 Orbital (a.k.a., CP2106: Independent Software Development Project) is the School of Computing’s 1st year summer self-directed, independent work course.
 This programme gives students the opportunity to pick up software development skills on their own, using sources on the web.
-All while receiving course credit in the form of 4 units of Unrestricted Electives (UE).
+All while receiving course credit in the form of 4 units*.
 SoC provides the Orbital framework for helping students stay motivated and driven to complete a project of their own design, by structuring peer evaluation, critique and presentation milestones over the summer period.

 For external visitors: Check out our Facebook page using the “Facebook” tab on top to find out the current events surrounding Orbital.
 The remainder of this page is informational for the 2024 cohort.